Animals in ancient Greece and Rome: Birds

 Birds in ancient Rome and Greece were eaten as food.
 Flamingo tongues were highly valuable in ancient Rome.
 Emperors would collect them and serve them at feasts.
 The Hēliou Zōön, or "creature of the sun" was an ancient Greek term for a species of bird, which was likely the Greater Flamingo or the Phoenix.
 Pheasants and geese were valuable delicacies in ancient Rome.
 They, along with guineafowl and partridges were farmed.
 Partridges were considered good for people with dysentery.
 Quails have been hunted since antiquity and eaten as food.
 Ostrich eggs were also eaten, although rarely.

 The Romans ate peacocks and peahens.
 They usually were pastured in fields and were sacrificed to Juno and lived in temples.
 Through Juno, they became associated with marriage and fertility.
 The arrival of a Barn Swallow was believed to be a signal that spring had arrived.
-This belief is the origin of an ancient proverb “One Swallow doesn’t make a spring.
+This belief is the origin of an ancient proverb “One Swallow doesn’t make a spring”.
 Swallow chicks are hatched blind, which may have led to an ancient misconception that if the eyes of a chick was removed, they would heal and would be granted sight.
 Swallows also appear in Greek myths such as with Procne and Philomela.
 Red and Black Kites were thought of as a sign of spring and a marker that was used by farmers to determine when they should shear their sheep.
 It was also considered to be a greedy and malevolent animal that killed young children and stole from the people.
 The Eurasian Wryneck was connected with erotic magic in Ancient Rome and Greece.
 There are several explanations for this.
 One holds that the Wryneck was invented by Aphrodite to help Jason win Medea.
 Another is that Hera turned the daughter of Echo into a wryneck because of her affairs with Zeus.
 One bird, which is possibly the Ruff was known for traveling to the grave of Memnon and then killing each other.
 Bats were thought to have mythical properties.
-People would fasten bat heads to dovecotes to protect pigeons.
-Bat bodies could also serve as magic charms protecting sheepfolds and antidotes to snakebites.